 You can follow the steps below to add a Path node:

-- In the Path section that opens, click Add Variable.
+In the Path section that opens, the IF block is added by default.

-- Now, configure your conditions by selecting the operator and entering the values.
-You can add multiple variables.
+Configure your conditions by selecting the operator and entering the values.
+You can add multiple variables within the block.

-On the canvas, you can see + options on the left and right of the node.
-You can use them to create paths with different conditions.
+On the canvas, you can see ‘+’ options on the left and right of the node to connect it to other nodes in the workflow.

 Path Operator and Variable Conditions